ahoymrag/ahoymrag.github.io/writing/the-plastic-hammer/hammer.md

 Could one live without screens?
 I think so.

 ## Nebulas

 nebulas - what a word - what a concept- holy battle cosmic battle thrown on display across the stars -

 ## The Great Repent

 ### notes on sermon 12.08.24

 - life without sin
 - splits judgemental into 2 psrts
   first psrt on cross
   second when jesus returns

 2. Christian has a different battle now then they did in the old covenate

 warfare on own sin - sin is on the loosing side

 do you want God to come or cling to sin?
 Great repentance

+## LOST ON EARTH

+12-24-24
+Gosh Golly Gee - what a life we live eh?
+We are born - we pass away.
+On the brink of nuclear war
+Lest what is the difference between that or plauge

+## THE CHURCHES RESPONSE TO WHEN ALIENS COME DOWN

+In the book a childhood's end - ships appear - and they stay stagnat for a generation - and then another - and by the third generation human beings are so accustomoed to the ships that they no longer fear them.

+What would the church's response be?
+Who even respresents the church anymore?
+Would it be the pope?
+What would scripture say?
+What would the boys of West Minister come up with?